-For comparison, we fabricate a conventional sf-MTJ using a bilayer CrSBr barrier and a monolayer graphene bottom electrode that minimizes screening of the backgate (Fig. \ref{fig:1}c).
+For comparison, we fabricate a conventional sf-MTJ using bilayer CrSBr (Fig.~\ref{fig:1}c).
 In contrast to the SCST, the $I_{sd}$-$V_{sd}$ curves for the sf-MTJ are nearly ohmic and display minimal dependence on $V_G$ (Fig. \ref{fig:1}d) \cite{Boix-Constant2022}.
 Fig. \ref{fig:1}e contrasts the gate dependences of the two architectures: while electron doping enhances the conductance of the SCST with an on/off ratio of $\sim$$10^4$, it barely affects the sf-MTJ.
-For a thin bilayer barrier, direct tunneling between the graphene electrodes should dominate the current, producing a linear dependence on $V_{sd}$ for small bias (see Supplemental Material (SM) \footnote{For additional details, see Supplemental Material, which includes Refs. \cite{Dirnberger2023,Wang2017d}}).
-Moreover, assuming metallic electrodes, the sf-MTJ's conductance should be largely insensitive to electrostatic doping, since the barrier height for direct tunneling, determined by the relative energy of conduction band states in CrSBr, does not significantly change due to filling of in-gap states or to introducing a small free carrier density in the barrier.
+For a thin bilayer barrier, direct tunneling across the overlapping electrodes dominates the current, producing a linear dependence on $V_{sd}$ for small bias (see Supplemental Material (SM) \footnote{For the basic theory of SCL currents, details on the experimental setup and data analysis, and additional supporting data, see Supplemental Material at [url], which includes Refs. \cite{Gross2017,Dirnberger2023,Wang2017d}.
+Additional data include temperature and magnetic field angle dependence, alternative field training conditions, extended gate voltages, and a second SCST device.}).
+The sf-MTJ's conductance is largely insensitive to doping, since the barrier height for tunneling, determined by the alignment between the CrSBr conduction band and the Fermi level of the electrode, can be fixed by Fermi level pinning \cite{Liu2022b}.